 Fully understanding the logic before starting to program can save you time and frustration.

 Sequence Table: The following is a sequence table for our die stamping application.
 I usually review this sequence with the person with the most knowledge of the machine.
-This can be the designer and / or the machine operator.
+This can be the designer and/or the machine operator.

 How to read the Sequence Table: Follow the steps from left to right, top to bottom.
-Inputs and outputs are labelled as 1 (ON), 0 (OFF) or X (Does not Matter).
+Inputs and outputs are labeled as 1 (ON), 0 (OFF) or X (Does not Matter).
 Step 1 indicates that it does not matter the upper and lower limit switch positions.
 The master switch is off, so the up and down solenoids are off.
 Steps 3 and 4 repeat themselves as long as the master switch is on.

 4 – Develop the PLC program:

-Look at the sequence table in respect to the following logic.
+Look at the sequence table with respect to the following logic.
 I have used Set and Reset conditions so it is easily followed by the sequence table.
 When the master switch turns on the up solenoid is activated.
 Notice the first rung is a direct correlation.
 Follow the rest of the sequence table with this ladder logic.